avaseduard/iShop-frontend/README.md

 - Axios

 To do:
-- product price field in product card
-- reset all filters
+- reset filters
+- style the slider
+- modify coupons name with %

 Helpers:
 - € symbol